-This document defines a framework to realize Service Function Chaining (SFC) with minimum requirements on the physical topology of the network.
-The proposed solution relies on initial packet classification.
-Packets initially classified for handling by a set of Service Functions (SFs) in the SFC-enabled domain are then forwarded to that set of SFs for processing.
+This document defines the architecture for Service Function Chaining (SFC) with minimum requirements on the physical topology of the network, as standardized in the IETF.
+In this architecture packets are classified on ingress for handling by the required set of Service Functions (SFs) in the SFC-enabled domain and are then forwarded through that set of functions for processing by each function in turn.
+Packets may be re-classified as a result of this processing.